zooko/smalloc/README.md

 * investigate using the #[noalias] annotation

-* Try "tarpaulin" HT Sean Bowe
+* Try "tarpaulin" again HT Sean Bowe

 * Try madvise'ing to mark pages as reusable but only when we can mark a lot of pages at once (HT Sam Smith)

-* Put back the fallback to mmap for requests that overflow.
+* Put back the fallback to mmap for requests that overflow.???
+Or document why not.

+* try again to get the debug/test/benchmark stuff out of the end of $WORKSPACE/smalloc/src/lib.rs

 # Acknowledgments